 Prevent interaction with particularly vulnerable populations, including children.

 Tours and activities are developed with environmental sustainability in mind.

 Visitor safety is the top priority and complies with visit.org's Safety & Security Rules.

 This vetting criteria is adapted from: Tourism Concern UK

 Co-Founder and CEO

 Michal holds a Master of Public Administration from Columbia University, a Bachelor of Arts in East Asian Studies from Tel Aviv University, and a Bachelor of Science in Computer Science from the Technion, Israel Institute of Technology.
+She is the recipient of the 2017 Audacious in Peace Alumni Award presented by Outward Bound Peacebuilding.
 She speaks English, Spanish, and Hebrew.

 Co-Founder and COO